-When applying for a credit card, you may find yourself in a conundrum – you need credit history to get a credit card, but can’t get credit history without first being given access to a line of credit.
-It may be frustrating, but there are ways for people with no credit to get around this, and, yes, there are banks and lenders that will work with you.
+When applying for a credit card, you may find yourself in a conundrum – you need credit history to get a credit card but can’t get credit history without first being given access to a line of credit.
+It may be frustrating, but there are ways for people with no credit history to get around this.
+And, yes, there are banks and lenders that will work with you.

 First things first.
 If you’re applying for unsecured credit cards, you may have to look around for more flexible lenders, and you should be prepared to pay higher interest rates and fees.
 Credit card issuers utilize these increased rates and fees as security against new credit users.

 Over time, as you build credit and prove yourself reliable, you can find ways to adjust rates or find a different credit card company altogether that offers better rates, fees, and benefits.

-In the meanwhile, you have to start building credit to gain access to that credit.
-Here’s how you can get an unsecured card with no credit history:
+In the meanwhile, you have to start building credit history to gain access to that credit.
+Here’s how you can get an unsecured card with no credit history.